VirupaxPatil/VLPatil-Ind-Gen-Classic/README.md

 Until then the Classic works perfectly with locally made parts and any standard servo.

 **Contact / Support the inventor**
+Mail: adityatech.ubl@gmail.com
+Contact: +91 9731461367
-(email / phone / UPI will be added when ready)
+(UPI will be added when ready)

 No village anywhere in the world needs another inverter that dies in five monsoons.
 The future is mechanical again.